A few years back, I posted about seeing a visual quote of a Transformers shot in Tangled/Rapunzel and another in Rango. Since then I have found

 Next up, it’s a shot from Big Ass Spider, which ends with said spiderr landing very quietly.

-FInally, the latest clip loops us back to Blur, who made In the Rough, which is way at the top of this post with one of the first OTT shots was one of the first.
+This clip loops us back to Blur, who made In the Rough, which is way at the top of this post with one of the first OTT shots.